The 1+1+2 formalism for Scalar-Tensor gravity: The 1+1+2 Covariant Approach

-Because of its structure, the 1+1+2 formalism is ideally suited for a covariant description of all the LRS spacetimes.
+Because of its structure, the 1+1+2 formalism is ideally suited for a covariant description of all the Locally Rotationally Symmetric (LRS) spacetimes.
 These spacetimes possess a continuous isotropy group at each point \cite{EllisLRS} and exhibit locally a unique, preferred, covariantly defined spatial direction.

 Since LRS space-times are constructed to be isotropic, there are no preferred directions in the sheet and consequently all 1+1+2 vectors and tensors vanish.
 It follows that the only non-zero 1+1+2 variables are the covariantly defined scalars \cite{extension} $\brac{\A, \Theta,\phi, \xi, \Sigma,\Omega, \E, \H, \mu, p, \Pi, Q }.$